CaferTugraC/ATmega328PB-low-Level-programming-DHT11-I2C-LCD/README.md

 Note: For more details, please refer to the DHT11 datasheet.

 ## Key Skills Gained
--  Through this project, I improved my:
+In this project, I practiced/learned:
 -  AVR architecture and register manipulation
 -  Precise timing skills for sensor communication
 -  Knowledge of how protocols work at a fundamental level